Photo by Dwight Marshall, with Coleman 2nd to right

 interview by John Wisniewski

 New Orleans fixtures the Iguanas started out at the end of the '80's, infectiously mixing Tex-Mex, soul, salsa and roots rock.
-Bassist René Coleman was there almost from the very start with the band (who recorded for Jimmy Buffet's Margaritaville label) and has had an impressive career backing up outsider oddball rockers like Alex Chilton, Tav Falco and Willie Deville as well as making film appearances and working with his other band the Geraniums.
-We caught up with Coleman via e-mail to talk about his wide-ranging career.
+Bassist René Coman was there almost from the very start with the band (who recorded for Jimmy Buffet's Margaritaville label) and has had an impressive career backing up outsider oddball rockers like Alex Chilton, Tav Falco and Willie Deville as well as making film appearances and working with his other band the Geraniums.
+We caught up with Coman via e-mail to talk about his wide-ranging career.

 PSF: When did you begin playing music?